theY4Kman/flango/README.md

 Do you like the niceties of Flask, but have to use Django for some reason?
 Are you a lunatic?

 If you answered yes twice, this library is for you!

+Supports Python 2.6 to 3.7, and Django 1.8+

 # Quickstart